dataography/Hadoop-Platform/README.md

 # Coursera-Assignments

-This repository contains my various Coursera Class assignments together with some varitions and self-workout example.
+This repository contains my various Coursera Class assignments together with some varitions and self-workout examples.
 You can find similar or the same example and assignments at following coursera classes.
 Primaliry resources are

           -Hadoop Platform and Application Framework (Coursera)